 Before they can recommend the ideal IVF treatment, your doctor must first know where you’re starting.
 Ovarian reserve testing helps determine the quantity and quality of your eggs.
 The results, when compared to an ultrasound of your ovaries, help your doctor to plan which fertility meds will work best.

 In addition to healthy eggs, healthy sperm cells are equally important.
 During the preparation process, a fertility specialist will perform a semen analysis to examine your partner’s semen and the quality of the sperm in it.
 This information aids your doctor in determining the count and health of your partner’s sperm in preparation for IVF.

 Mock or Practice Embryo Transfer

-A uterine exam usually involves hysteroscopy, which is a telescope-like device used to examine the uterus, or sonohysterography, in which a doctor injects fluid into your uterus and uses an ultrasound to create images of the uterine cavity.
+A uterine exam usually involves hysteroscopy.
+During this procedure, the doctor will use a telescope-like device to examine the uterus.
+They may also perform a sonohysterography, in which a doctor injects fluid into your uterus and uses an ultrasound to create images of the uterine cavity.

 Questions to answer with your doctor:

 As you prepare for the IVF process, there are some important questions to consider.
 Don’t hesitate to address these with your doctor, as they can play an important role in making key decisions in your fertility journey.